wuher/devil/README.md

 [Devil][13] aims to be simple to use REST framework for Django.
 Devil is influenced by [piston][1].

+*Update 13.6.2013: This project is very much alive and production quality even though there hasn't been any commits lately.
+Devil serves thousands requests every day.

 ## Key Characteristics

   - `Resource` is the key concept, everything builds around it.